arescentral/antares-data/README.md

   Original data: 'rot ' resource 500 from the application.
 No conversion was done.

+- scenarios

+  Original data: most resources from "Ares Scenarios", "Ares Sounds", and "Ares Sprites".
+Sounds that are not available in the CC-BY-NC-SA release were replaced by new sounds generated with sfxr.

 - strings/

   Original data: 'STR#' resources from the application and "Ares